MicrosoftDocs/architecture-center/docs/example-scenario/private-web-app/private-web-app.md

 ## Potential use cases

-These use cases have similar design patterns that are variations on the same underlying principle:
+These similar design patterns are variations on the same underlying principle:

 - Connect from a Web App to Azure Storage, Azure Cosmos DB, Azure Cognitive Search, Azure Event Grid, or any other service that supports an [Azure Private Endpoint](/azure/private-link/private-endpoint-overview#private-link-resource) for inbound connectivity.

 - Connect from an [Azure Functions](/azure/azure-functions/functions-overview) App to any Azure service that supports an Azure Private Endpoint, as long as the Function App is deployed in a [pricing plan that supports Virtual Network integration](/azure/azure-functions/functions-networking-options#virtual-network-integration).

 - Connect from a Web App or Functions App to another Web App.
 For example, connect from a website to a REST API hosted in another Azure App Service instance.
 App Service also supports [Private Endpoints](/azure/app-service/networking/private-endpoint) for inbound connectivity.

 ## Architecture